AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/elemental/magmin.md

 "languages": "Ignan"
 "cr": "1/2"
 "traits":
   - "desc": "When the magmin dies, it explodes in a burst of fire and magma.
-Each creature\
+Each\
-    \ within 10 feet of it must make a DC 11 Dexterity saving throw, taking 7 (2d6)\
+      \ creature within 10 feet of it must make a DC 11 Dexterity saving throw, taking\
-    \ fire damage on a failed save, or half as much damage on a successful one.
-Flammable\
+      \ 7 (2d6) fire damage on a failed save, or half as much damage on a successful\
-    \ objects that aren't being worn or carried in that area are ignited."
+      \ one.
+Flammable objects that aren't being worn or carried in that area are\
+      \ ignited."
     "name": "Death Burst"
-- "desc": "As a bonus action, the magmin can set itself ablaze or extinguish its flames.\
+  - "desc": "As a bonus action, the magmin can set itself ablaze or extinguish its\
-    \ While ablaze, the magmin sheds bright light in a 10-foot radius and dim light\
+      \ flames.
+While ablaze, the magmin sheds bright light in a 10-foot radius and\
-    \ for an additional 10 feet."
+      \ dim light for an additional 10 feet."
     "name": "Ignited Illumination"
 "actions":
   - "desc": "Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
-Hit: 7 (2d6)\
+Hit: 7\
-    \ fire damage.
-If the target is a creature or a flammable object, it ignites.\
+      \ (2d6) fire damage.
+If the target is a creature or a flammable object, it\
-    \ Until a creature takes an action to douse the fire, the target takes 3 (1d6)\
+      \ ignites.
+Until a creature takes an action to douse the fire, the target takes\
-    \ fire damage at the end of each of its turns."
+      \ 3 (d6) fire damage at the end of each of its turns."
     "name": "Touch"
 "source":
   - "MM"
+  - "PotA"
+  - "SKT"
+  - "ToA"
   - "BGDIA"
-- "SatO"
-"image": "03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/elemental/token/magmin.webp"
+"image": "03.PlayerLog&Handouts/Mechanics/CLI/bestiary/elemental/token/magmin.webp"
 ```
 ^statblock